Student Organization Advisor Manual

 Be There

-College students are adults; every meeting does not need your attendance.
-Still your frequent presence is important at executive board, officers' meetings and/or general meetings.
-If possible, set up a regular meeting with the president to plan agendas for executive and general meetings.
-It demonstrates your interest and provides continuity.
+College students are adults; therefore, every meeting does not need your attendance.
+It is important that you are consistently present at meetings and events, and that you are accessible for questions and concerns, but you do not need to be at every meeting and every event.
+If possible, set up a regular meeting with the organization chair/president to plan agendas for executive and general meetings and help the president plan for upcoming business and events.
+This demonstrates your interest and provides continuity.

 Help Plan

 Successful activities take planning.
 Encourage foresight.
-Help the group think through its event plans.
-Pay attention to other College activities and dates and help the group be realistic.
+Help the group think through its event plans and logistics.
+Pay attention to other College activities to ensure that your organization's event does not conflict with another similar, competing event.
+Help the group to be realistic in the scope of their program ambitions.
 The staff of the Student Activities Office can help in planning.

 Know College Policies